There are two big issues with a tree infested with termites.

 So, how to know for sure there is termite activity in the tree…?
 Have a look at its base – do you see termite wings and/or wood shavings around it?
 You may also see mud tubes or flight holes on the bark.

 A further investigation (upon agreement from your customer) is to test drill the tree to its middle section then insert a temperature probe, as a termite nest is maintained by the termites at around 32 degrees Celsius.
 Then you will get a real understanding of whether there is any activity.

 Also note that by test drilling, the termites (if present) will come to the opening to investigate and then reseal the hole.
 This may be immediate or over the next several hours.

 If called out to check a tree or stump and that is all the client wants, make sure if you carry out a tree treatment that you complete a Certificate of Installation with a written recommendation that a full inspection and report to AS 3660.2-2017 should be carried out to the property.

 Even if no tree treatment is carried out, recommend in writing an inspection and report to AS 3660.2-2017.

 By doing so you greatly reduce the opportunity for a claim asserting later they would have had the inspection done, now they have discovered termite in the house.

-If you have any questions regarding treating termites in trees, please contact the Rapid Solutions team of industry experts.
+If you have any questions regarding treating termites in trees, please contact our Technical Officer.
 We are happy to help you further.